Bearing capacity of the soil is the

 Procedure to calculate bearing capacity of soil

-1. 1.
-Excavate a pit of required depth
+1.1.
+Excavate a pit of required

-2. 2.
-Take a iron cube or concrete cube or any iron ball (whose dimension and weight is known)
+cube or any iron ball (whose dimension and weight is known)

-3. 3.
-Drop the cube or ball several times from the known height of the excavated pit.
+several times from the known height of the excavated pit.

-4. 4.
-Calculate the average depth of impression
+4.4.
+Calculate the average depth

 Take average value of Depth

-Formula for calculating Bearing Calculating Bearing Capacity of Soil (Sand):
+Formula for calculating Bearing Calculating

 UR (Bearing Capacity):